gpayabyab/Text-Editor-/README.md

 # Text-Editor-
+#Text-Editor
+The Text-Editor application is a text editor that runs in the browser.
+The app is a single-page application that meets PWA criteria.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application will also function offline.

+#User Story:
+AS A developer
+I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use

+#Aceptance Criteria:
 GIVEN a text editor web application
 WHEN I open my application in my editor
 THEN I should see a client server folder structure